paawak/sandbox/golden-crown/readme.txt

 Output: None

 Input Messages to kingdoms from King Shan:
-Input: Air, “oaaawaala”
+Input: Air, "oaaawaala"
-Input: Land, “a1d22n333a4444p”
+Input: Land, "a1d22n333a4444p"
-Input: Ice, “zmzmzmzaztzozh”
+Input: Ice, "zmzmzmzaztzozh"

 Who is the ruler of Southeros?
 Output: King Shan